 Here are included recommended 14.0″, 15.6″ and 17.3″ gaming laptops.
-I’ll start with the table in order to focus on several laptops and the performance that can be bought for around 600$-800$.
-Currently there is an excellent deal if you are looking to maximize the gaming performance you can get for $800 and this is the Y500.
-If you can’t find it, the refurbished Dell Latitude for around $600 is a very very good option.
+I’ll start with the table in order to focus on several laptops and the performance that can be buy for around 600$-800$.
+Currently, the best is usually a laptop with a GTX 1050 Ti (new) and if you are willing to make it to $900, then a GTX 1060 from time to time.
+That’s around x3 the performance/price ratio compared to the previous generation of 9XXM GPUs.

 These are my recommendations:

 - Asus FX502VM (15.6″), $800-$950, GTX 1060 3GB (eBay, Amazon).
 It’s a nice machine, much like the GP62MVR above, with a lousy display, same performance, Intel I5-6300HQ, but less hot and has less storage/connection ports – no mDP, no NVMe.
 I’d probably pick the GP62MVR over this one.

 - Dell Inspiron 7567 (15.6″), (review) $750-$850 (frequent discounts and rewards points available), GTX 1050 Ti, 8GB RAM, 1TB SSHD/256GB SSD.
 The 7567 comes with either a GTX 1050 or the faster GTX 1050 Ti (adds ~40% in performance).
 A nice machine, but very basic, with a lousy display as of now.
 Advantages of the 7567 are its the solid looks, long battery running times, HDMI 2.0.
 If you like it, you can get it and replace the display.
 I would suggest getting the I5-7300HQ version, for lower heat (while maintaining the same performance)